anan44/it-starts-with-clojure/materials/4-state-in-clojure/6-not-so-mvp.md

 ## Reformating the Code

-So now we have reached the level of functionality that we set as our target in the beginning, it is time to do some refactoring.
+So now that we have reached the level of functionality that we set as our target in the beginning, it is time to do some refactoring.
 You should always refactor your code to make it better, and clear out the nonsense that all of us accidentally create from time to time.